hi89malik/SoftwareEngineeringFinalProject/README.md

 # Weatherify
 A React + Spring Boot application that generates Spotify playlists based on your local weather.

+# What Each File Is
+weatherifyFrontEnd - contains front-end logic for the Weatherify site.
+Contains the user interface as well as logic for button redirection. weatherifyBack - contains back-end logic for the Weatherify site.
+Makes calls to Spotify and Weather API in order to retrieve necessary data for operations such as user log-in to Spotify, weather detection, and playlist generation (playlist generation not currently working).

 ---

 ## Getting Started (Local Setup)